-Comorbidity – it’s a strange sounding word that can seem intimidating.
+Comorbidity… it’s a strange sounding word that can seem intimidating.

 What is comorbidity?

-In the field of psychology, comorbidity means that you don’t just have one diagnosable mental health issue, but the symptoms of two or more disorders.
+Comorbidity means that you don’t just have one diagnosable mental health issue, but the symptoms of two or more disorders.

-It most often refers to when you have two or more diagnoses at the same time that might overlap and affect each other (concurrent comorbidity).
+It most often refers to when you have two or more diagnoses at the same time.
+That might overlap and affect each other (concurrent comorbidity).

-But it’s also possible this term will be used if you have different mental health diagnoses that occur over time but not necessarily all at once (successive comorbidity).
+But it’s also possible this term will be used if you have different mental health diagnoses that occur over time.
+But not necessarily all at once (successive comorbidity).

 You can also be given a single diagnosis of just ‘comorbidity’ if you definitely have a serious issue that needs treating, but it just isn’t a match to any known diagnosis.
-You could, for example, have some symptoms of many related diagnoses, but not quite the right ones to qualify for any one in particular.
+You could, for example, have some symptoms of many related diagnoses.
+But not quite the right ones to qualify for any one in particular.

 What are the most common sorts of comorbidity?